 Purchase Commitments.
 We have substantial commitments for capital expenditures, including for the acquisition of new aircraft.
 As of December 31, 2002, we had firm commitments for 67 aircraft from Boeing, with an estimated cost of approximately \$2.5 billion.
 The 67 aircraft are scheduled to be delivered between late 2003 and mid 2008, with four aircraft scheduled for delivery in the fourth quarter of 2003.
-We do not have backstop financing from Boeing or any other financing currently in place for the 67 aircraft.
-In addition, at December 31, 2002, we had firm commitments to purchase 13 spare engines related to the new Boeing aircraft for approximately \$79 million, which will be deliverable through March 2005.
+We do not have backstop financing from Boeing or any other financing currently in place for the 67 aircraft for approximately \$79 million, which will be deliverable through March 2005.
 Further financing will be needed to satisfy our capital commitments for our aircraft and aircraft-related expenditures such as engines, spare parts and related items.
 There can be no assurance that sufficient financing will be available for all aircraft and other capital expenditures.